BEExformer: A Fast Inferencing Binarized Transformer with Early Exits: Results and Discussion

 \subsection{Comparison with Related Works}

-To the best of our knowledge, combining binarization with EE is unprecedented for textual content.
+To the best of our knowledge, the combination of binarization with EE is unprecedented for textual content.
 Thus, we compare with works which either implement QNN or EE in separate tables for ease of comprehension.
-Additionally, we provide a comparison with standard full-precision models with an equal number of transformer blocks to analyze the impact of BAT, EE, and SLFN on model performance and efficiency.
+In addition, we provide a comparison with standard full-precision models with an equal number of transformer blocks to analyze the impact of BAT, EE, and SLFN on model performance and efficiency.